 I gladly left school with vocational qualifications and then later completed an Open University course in ancient history.
 I went on to study for a BA in Archaeology and Ancient Civilisations (2012) in the Department of Archaeology at Durham University, before moving across the city to Durham’s Department of Classics and Ancient History, where I studied for a MA in Greece, Rome and the Near East (2013) and then a PhD in Classics (2018).
 I stayed in Durham during 2018/19, where I was a Teaching Assistant and an Impact Assistant in the Department of Classics and Ancient History, as well as Research Coordinator to the Centre for Visual Arts and Culture.
-I spent two much-loved years at Warwick, firstly as a Teaching Fellow in Roman History (2019/20) and then as a Senior Teaching Fellow in Roman History and Epigraphy (2020/21).
-In summer 2021, I joined the Faculty of Humanities and Social Sciences at Newcastle University as Research Impact Officer, although I am delighted to remain associated with Warwick as an Honorary Research Fellow.
-I am also a Disability Liaison Officer for the Women's Classical Committee and a member of the CUCD EDI Committee.
+I spent two much-loved years at Warwick, firstly as Teaching Fellow in Roman History (2019/20) and then as Senior Teaching Fellow in Roman History and Epigraphy (2020/21).
+I then spent some 18 months as Research Impact Officer at Newcastle University and I am now based in the Research & Public History Department at the Science Museum.
+I delighted to remain connected to Warwick as Honorary Research Fellow and Senior Sessional Tutor.

 (2020) 'Environments and gods: creating the sacred landscape of Mount Kasios’ in Haüssler, R. and Chiai, G.F. eds.
 Sacred Landscapes in Antiquity: Creation, Manipulation, Transformation, Oxbow Books, Oxford.